khanhnamle1994/cracking-the-data-science-interview/Interview-Questions-and-Answers/41-Essential-ML-Interview-Questions.md

 ### Q34- What do you think of our current data process?
 This kind of question requires you to listen carefully and impart feedback in a manner that is constructive and insightful.
 Your interviewer is trying to gauge if you’d be a valuable member of their team and whether you grasp the nuances of why certain things are set the way they are in the company’s data process based on company- or industry-specific conditions.
 They’re trying to see if you can be an intellectual peer.
 Act accordingly.

+## General Machine Learning Interest
+This series of machine learning interview questions attempts to gauge your passion and interest in machine learning.
+The right answers will serve as a testament for your commitment to being a lifelong learner in machine learning.

+### Q35- What are the last machine learning papers you’ve read?
+Keeping up with the latest scientific literature on machine learning is a must if you want to demonstrate interest in a machine learning position.
+[This overview of deep learning in Nature](http://www.cs.toronto.edu/~hinton/absps/NatureDeepReview.pdf) by the scions of deep learning themselves (from Hinton to Bengio to LeCun) can be a good reference paper and an overview of what’s happening in deep learning — and the kind of paper you might want to cite.

+### Q36- Do you have research experience in machine learning?
+Related to the last point, most organizations hiring for machine learning positions will look for your formal experience in the field.
+Research papers, co-authored or supervised by leaders in the field, can make the difference between you being hired and not.
+Make sure you have a summary of your research experience and papers ready — and an explanation for your background and lack of formal research experience if you don’t.

+### Q37- What are your favorite use cases of machine learning models?
+The [Quora thread here](https://www.quora.com/What-are-the-typical-use-cases-for-different-machine-learning-algorithms-For-instance-under-what-typical-conditions-would-one-prefer-to-use-one-over-the-other-without-having-tested-the-accuracy-of-learning) contains some examples, such as decision trees that categorize people into different tiers of intelligence based on IQ scores.
+Make sure that you have a few examples in mind and describe what resonated with you.
+It’s important that you demonstrate an interest in how machine learning is implemented.

+### Q38- How would you approach the “Netflix Prize” competition?
+The Netflix Prize was a famed competition where Netflix offered $1,000,000 for a better collaborative filtering algorithm.
+The team that won called BellKor had a 10% improvement and used an ensemble of different methods to win.
+Some familiarity with the case and its solution will help demonstrate you’ve paid attention to machine learning for a while.

+### Q39- Where do you usually source datasets?
+Machine learning interview questions like these try to get at the heart of your machine learning interest.
+Somebody who is truly passionate about machine learning will have gone off and done side projects on their own, and have a good idea of what great datasets are out there.
+If you’re missing any, check out Quandl for economic and financial data, and Kaggle’s Datasets collection for another great list.

+### Q40- How do you think Google is training data for self-driving cars?
+Machine learning interview questions like this one really test your knowledge of different machine learning methods, and your inventiveness if you don’t know the answer.
+Google is currently using recaptcha to source labeled data on storefronts and traffic signs.
+They are also building on training data collected by Sebastian Thrun at GoogleX — some of which was obtained by his grad students driving buggies on desert dunes!

+### Q41- How would you simulate the approach AlphaGo took to beat Lee Sidol at Go?
+AlphaGo beating Lee Sidol, the best human player at Go, in a best-of-five series was a truly seminal event in the history of machine learning and deep learning.
+[This Nature paper](http://www.nature.com/nature/journal/v529/n7587/full/nature16961.html) describes how this was accomplished with “Monte-Carlo tree search with deep neural networks that have been trained by supervised learning, from human expert games, and by reinforcement learning from games of self-play.”